 Or go to www.yougrowgirl.com - a web resource and forum for lateral, organic gardeners who want to experiment, play, and develop a refined appreciation for everything that grows.

 Hi, I'm Nicole.
-I'm a recent university grad, former tree planter, and I live a plant-based lifestyle.
-I am keen on photography, supporting local business, eating delicious food, and helping the environment.
+I work as a sustainable transportation project coordinator at a local environmental non-profit.
+I am keen on photography, cycling, eating delicious food, tending to my plants, and helping the environment.